MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/distribute/xamarin.md

 Distribute.SetEnabledAsync(false);
 ```

-To enable Mobile Center Analytics again, use the same API but pass `true` as a parameter.
+To enable Mobile Center Distribute again, use the same API but pass `true` as a parameter.

 ```csharp
 Distribute.SetEnabledAsync(true);